-55 2.1 Sampling
+2.1 Sampling

-The study area was Shatt Al-Hilla River at Al-Hilla city/Iraq from which the samples were taken during the period (2018 - 2019), because this river is the main source of water in the city and to investigate the possibility of AgNPs papers ability to purify this water.
-It's characteristics are presented in (Table 1).
-A sample of 500 ml of water was grabbed and kept in precleaned plastic bottles.
+The samples were taking from Shatt Al-Hilla River at Al-Hilla city/Iraq during the years of 2018 and 2019.
+Their characteristics are presented in (Table 1).
+A sample of 500 ml of water was grabbed and kept in precleared plastic bottle.
 The samples were analyzed immediately to prevent any change in their quality that may occur.